 Do I need to be able to swim?

-Kawarau River - This trip is suitable for less confident swimmers.
+Kawarau River - This trip is suitable for beginners.
 As the Kawarau river is a lower grade river, there are less chances to actually fall out of the raft.
-You are given a floatation jacket (life jacket) and the wetsuits also help as a buoyancy aid but you will still need to be able to help the guide and move towards the raft (or safety kayaker in high water levels).
-So water confidence although not essential is recommended.
+You are given a floatation jacket (life jacket) and the wetsuits also help as a buoyancy aid but you will still need to be able to help the guide and swim towards the raft (or safety kayaker in high water levels).
+This river can give a good 'kick' in high water.

-Shotover River - You must be ‘water confident’ and be able to swim on this trip.
+Shotover River - You must be ‘water confident’ and be able to swim in fast moving water.

 One way to describe ‘water confident’ is to imagine yourself swimming in the sea where you can't stand up, with medium waves around you and being tossed around a bit.
 If you feel comfortable with this then you should be ok.